1995 Aragonese regional election

-The 1995 Aragonese regional election was held on Sunday, 28 May 1995, to elect the 4th Cortes of the autonomous community of Aragon.
+A regional election was held in Aragon on Sunday, 28 May 1995, to elect the 4th Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-The election was held simultaneously with regional elections in 12 other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.

 The election saw a marked increase for the People's Party (PP), which went on to win the election doubling its 1991 vote and gaining ten seats.
 Much of the increase came at the expense of the Spanish Socialist Workers' Party (PSOE), at the moment beset by corruption scandals.
 The Aragonese Party (PAR) lost ground for the second consecutive election and was displaced to 3rd place.
 United Left (IU) improved its position while the left-wing regionalist Aragonese Union (CHA) won seats in the Cortes for the first time.

 The new legislature elected Santiago Lanzuela as the first PP President of Aragon by 41 votes to 26.
 The PP and PAR deputies backed Lanzuela while PSOE, CHA and IU voted against.
 Lanzuela headed a PP administration with the initial support of the PAR.

 Overview

 Electoral system

 The Cortes of Aragon were the devolved, unicameral legislature of the autonomous community of Aragon, having legislative power in regional matters as defined by the Spanish Constitution and the Aragonese Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.

 Voting for the Cortes was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Aragon and in full enjoyment of their political rights.
 The 67 members of the Cortes of Aragon were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which included blank ballots—being applied in each constituency.
 Seats were allocated to constituencies, corresponding to the provinces of Huesca, Teruel and Zaragoza, with each being allocated an initial minimum of 13 seats and the remaining 28 being distributed in proportion to their populations (provided that the seat-to-population ratio in the most populated province did not exceed 2.75 times that of the least populated one).

-The use of the D'Hondt method might result in a higher effective threshold, depending on the district magnitude.
+In smaller constituencies, the use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.